pattontim/supermemo.js/README.md

 This can rarely happen if you hold ALT+LEFT or ALT+RIGHT and cycle theough many cards quickly.
 You may recover the times from the title of the card.

-### The Player is too small, out of place, etc..

-Adjust top, left, width and height in sep_embed to adjust screen placement.

 ### Server errors

 Restart the server and report the error on issues.